 The broad and balanced curriculum is differentiated to enable all children to access the learning.

 Teachers have high expectations for all pupils.
-In planning and teaching teachers provide suitable learning objectives; meet the pupils' diverse learning needs
+In planning and teaching teachers provide suitable learning objectives; meet the pupils' diverse learning needs and remove the barriers to learning.
+For the majority of the week pupils with SEN are taught with their peers in mainstream classes.

-Teachers are responsible and accountable for the progress and development of the pupils.
+Heachers are responsible and accountable for the progress and development of the pupils.
 However, in order to maximize learning, some pupils are withdrawn, individually and in small groups, to take part in targeted, time limited interventions planned to meet particular needs.